AurelieBayre/aurelieBayre.github.io/_posts/2017-12-27-conversion-and-radices.md

 date: 2017-12-27
 ---

-Yesterday and this morning I had to convert data from one numeric system to another. first case : convert a number from decimal to binary!
+Yesterday and this morning I had to convert data from one numeral system to another. first case : convert a number from decimal to binary!

 For this, use toString(2). toString() is a method you use on a number and it returns a string.
-If you convert a radix, then the number will be converted to the corresponding numeric system.
+If you convert a radix, then the number will be converted to the corresponding numeral system.
 Example:

     var num = 5;